-Created at LinkedIn and then donated to the Apache Foundation in 2011, Apache Kafka is a popular open source stream processing and data integration platform.
-Thousands of organizations, and 80% of the Fortune 100, rely on Kafka for their high-performance data pipelines, streaming analytics, data integration, and to stream data for business-critical applications.
+Apache Kafka is an open source stream processing platform that thousands of organizations, including 80% of the Fortune 100, rely on for their high-performance data pipelines, streaming analytics, and data integration for business-critical applications.

 Apache Kafka Versions and Support Lifecycle

-Kafka has been a top-level Apache Software Foundation project since version 0.8 was developed in 2013.
-Since Kafka 1.0 debuted in 2017, major releases have been rolled out roughly every four months, or three times per year.
+Created at LinkedIn and then donated to the Apache Software Foundation in 2011, Kafka has been a top-level project since version 0.8 was developed in 2013.
+Since Kafka 1.0 debuted in 2017, minor releases have been rolled out roughly every four months, or three times per year.

 Kafka Version | Release Date |